Daniel Kondo

 Author, Illustrator & Book-Object Designer

-I am a Brazilian author, illustrator, and book designer working primarily with picturebooks and book-objects.
+I am a Brazilian author, illustrator, and book-object designer working with picturebooks, visual narrative, and reading as experience.

-I work at the intersection of children’s literature, visual communication, and cultural projects, collaborating with publishers, educators, and institutions in Brazil and internationally.
+My work moves between children’s literature, editorial design, visual communication, education, and cultural projects, in collaboration with publishers, educators, universities, and institutions in Brazil and internationally.

 Core Areas of Practice